 - Acceptance -rather than avoidance- of negative thoughts and feelings

 - Openness – that these thoughts and feelings are mere psychological constructs and do not represent one’s “truth”; and

 - Engagement – a commitment to productive behavior to pursue meaningful values and goals.

 In a previous blog (Using ACT to Promote Physical Activity in Sedentary Adults) we reviewed a study that showed how ACT could help physically inactive people overcome experiential avoidance related to physical activity and exercise.
 While there still are no studies directly comparing the efficacy of CBT vs ACT in relation to physical activity promotion, Drexel University researchers at the Dept. of Psychology showed that a brief ACT intervention can also increase physical activity levels in young women.

-The 2011 study involved women (18-35 years old) enrolled at Drexel University in Philadelphia, PA, who wanted to increase their physical activity but were concerned that doing so would be difficult.
+The 2011 study involved women (18-35 years old) enrolled at Drexel University in Philadelphia, PA, who wanted to increase their physical activity, but who were concerned that doing so would be difficult.
 To be part of the study, they could not be a member of a varsity or club sport team, and had to be able to safely engage in physical activity (10).
-Participants were randomly assigned to two groups, and attended 2, 2-hour intervention sessions, held 2 weeks apart (on weeks 2 and 4) over the 8-week study period:
+Participants were randomly assigned to two groups, and attended two, two hour intervention sessions, held two weeks apart (on weeks two and four) over the eight-week study period: